-Although i was in Bruges for just a short time i have came up with 10 things to do there, some of which i did, others i would intend to do when i next visit so here goes:
+Although I was in Bruges for just a short time I have came up with 10 things to do in Bruges which are perfect for a weekend trip to Bruges, so here goes:

 I read that Bruges is often referred to as the Venice of the North and after visiting i can totally see why.
 The canal runs right through the centre of the city as well as a long its outer edge and the best way to see the canal and see the city from a different perspective is to jump onto a boat tour.
 The price for an adult is €8.00 and it lasted about 20-30minutes.
 The guides do a commentary as you go along in both French and English, my guide in particular was very humorous and provided some great facts about the city!